Remortgage with bad credit

 - Debt consolidation.
 Many people remortgage and use the money raised to restructure their existing debts.

 Is it worth remortgaging if you have bad credit?

 Unless you have improved your credit score, it may be worth staying with your current lender.
 If your credit score has got worse or stayed the same then it’s highly unlikely you will be able to get a better deal elsewhere.

 If you’re not in an ideal situation to remortgage then you should look to improve your credit score.
-You can then look at remortgage options when until once your credit file reflects this improvement.
+You can then look at remortgage options once your credit file reflects this improvement.

 You should also take into consideration any penalties – Early Repayment Charges (ERC’s) – that you might incur.
 Before deciding to remortgage you should work out whether these charges will eat into any of the potential savings you could make through remortgaging.

 How do I know if I have bad credit?

 Your credit score is the most important piece of information about you when applying for any type of finance.
 If you’re not sure, you can check your credit score easily online through online credit providers including Experian and Equifax.